This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 We’ve all had that experience with Procreate of resizing an object, or an entire canvas, and noticing quality loss.
 It can be a big problem, especially after working so hard on our art.
-Luckily, there’s usually a straightforward reason for quality issues in Procreate, which can be easily fixed.

 It can be really frustrating to experience Procreate quality loss when resizing your images or canvases.
 I completely understand.
 Let’s talk about the tips and tricks you can use so that you never have to experience that quality loss ever again.

 First, let’s dive into quality loss when resizing individual objects within your Procreate piece.

 Limiting Quality Loss When Resizing Objects in Procreate